chrisckwong821/Blog/_posts/2017-09-10-Pair-Trading-II.md

 ![png]({{ site.baseurl }}/assets/media/PairTrade/2/output_9_0.png)

-Unfortunately, the stock pair 0386.HK and 0857.HK does not demonstrate a stable beta in the past two years.
+Unfortunately, the stock pair 0386.HK and 0857.HK does not demonstrate a stable beta in the past two years. especially in recent months.
 It oscillated from 0.7 to 1 with a sudden drop of 0.5 in the past six months.
 However, for demonstration purpose I would continue to use this as an example.
+Now, after the first regression is done, the rolling sum of residual term would be used for another round of regression against itself with one day delay ~ (R = a + b x R(delay=1) + error).
+This is equivalent to autoregression with degree 1 / AR(1).

 ```python